ckan/ckanext-scheming/README.md

 This field is the parent of group of repeating subfields.
 The value is a list of fields entered the same way as normal fields.

+> [!NOTE]
-> **_NOTE:_** CKAN needs an IPackageController plugin with `before_index` to
+> CKAN needs an IPackageController plugin with `before_dataset_index` to
 > convert repeating subfields to formats that can be indexed by solr.
-For
+The
+> included `scheming_subfields_index` plugin will group the values of the
+> same subfields in a text field that will make the values findable.
+If
+> you require more precise handling of a particular subfield,
-> testing you may use the included `scheming_nerf_index` plugin to encode
+> you will need to customize the Solr schema to add the necessary fields.
-> all repeating fields as JSON strings to prevent solr errors.

 `repeating_label` may be used to provide a singular version of the label for each group.